Next time think twice about what are you doing... are you sure that you cannot stop for a second?

 where id <= lmaxid;

-there is nothing behind max…
+nothing behind max…

 delete from log_messages;